Flexible benefits: Engage employees with choice

 Every business, workforce and employee is unique.
 This is why an employee value proposition should also be unique, with benefits designed to meet corporate aims and match your culture and purpose.
 Yet many organisations struggle to understand their employees’ needs.

 Another challenge is cost.
 As we continue in a period of economic uncertainty, it’s natural for the C-suite to question well-being spending.
 Medical insurance inflation means the cost of providing health benefits escalates yearly.
 At the same time, transportation, food, meals and education are getting more expensive for employees.

 Traditionally, a barrier to adding choice has been the complexity of administration.
-Many HR, reward, and health and well-being leaders struggle with fragmented platforms and organizational silos, making adding choices a burden.
-However, as technology evolves, adding personalization components has become much more realistic and manageable.
+Many HR, reward, and health and well-being leaders struggle with fragmented platforms and organisational silos, making adding choices a burden.
+However, as technology evolves, adding personalisation components has become much more realistic and manageable.

 of employees say their benefits meet their needs